monajemi/datascience/pages/attitude-of-a-data-scientist-tukey.md

 <br>
-Finally, we need to give up the vain hope that data science can be founded upon a logico-deductive system like Euclidean plane geometry (or some form of the propositional calculus) and to face up to the fact that <em>data science is in trinsically an empirical science</em>.
+Finally, we need to give up the vain hope that data science can be founded upon a logico-deductive system like Euclidean plane geometry (or some form of the propositional calculus) and to face up to the fact that <em>data science is intrinsically an empirical science</em>.
 Some may feel let down by this, may feel that if data science cannot be a logico-deductive system, it inevitably falls to the state of a crass technology.
 With them I cannot agree.
 It will still be true that there will be aspects of data science well called technology, but there will also